 Difference in Unemployment Rates Due to Discounted Subsistence

-If the national average suggests that there are 10 million people in the country that either became old enough to work, just graduated college, or has decided to reenter the workforce, the model will allocate 3 of those people as living in this village.
+If the national average suggests that there are 10 million people in the country that either became old enough to work, just graduated college, or have decided to reenter the workforce, the model will allocate 3 of those people as living in this village.
 So, the unemployment rate would get calculated like this:

 - 20 jobs reported by the employers + 3 allocated unemployed = 23 person labor force.

 - 3 unemployed out of 23 people in the labor force = 13% unemployment rate.

 If you counted those other 40 people who are doing work (but not for a wage) the unemployment rate would be just 4.8% (3 out of 63).
 And who knows if there are actually 3 people looking for “work.”

 This problem of how we count people’s activities in Alaska is incremental to the problems with the unemployment rate as a statistic everywhere.

 For example, if two stay-at-home parents tended to each other’s children and were paid equal wages, they would both be considered employed.
 But when they take care of their own child, they are not considered part of the work force.